cheng221/ERNIE/docs/datasets.md

 ### SFT VL Dataset

-We provide [demo](../examples/data/) data for quick training.
+We provide demo data for quick training, please download the [image](https://paddleformers.bj.bcebos.com/datasets/DoclingMatix.tar.gz) or [video]( https://paddleformers.bj.bcebos.com/datasets/NExTVideo.tar.gz) data according to your needs and unzip it to the [demo](../examples/data/)  data directory.
 You can either use these samples or train with your own data.

 Required fields for SFT VL: